 Frequently Asked Questions (FAQ)

-1001 Inventions is a global educational initiative that promotes awareness of the scientific and cultural achievements of men and women of different faiths and cultures working in Muslim civilisation, during the thousand year period from the 7th century onwards, and how those contributions helped build the foundations of our modern world.
+1001 Inventions is a global brand that promotes awareness of the scientific and cultural achievements of men and women of different faiths and cultures working in Muslim civilisation, during the thousand year period from the 7th century onwards, and how those contributions helped build the foundations of our modern world.

 Who is behind the 1001 Inventions Initiative?

-1001 Inventions is an initiative of the Foundation for Science, Technology and Civilisation (FSTC).
+1001 Inventions is an brand of the Foundation for Science, Technology and Civilisation (FSTC).
 FSTC is a non-profit educational foundation consisting of a global network of respected academics specialising in the fields of science, engineering, history and social science.